 GOED executive director Ellen Schutt and NutraIngredients’ Gary Scattergood take part in a state-of-the-industry discussion to drill down into some of the latest omega-3 industry data spanning crude oil, ingredients and finished products, both regionally and globally

-World first study: Conclusive evidence that fish consumption helps alleviates depression
+World first study: Conclusive evidence that fish and omega-3 consumption helps alleviate depression

 Yutaka Matsuoka, Division Chief of Healthcare Research, Centre for Public Health Sciences, National Cancer Centre Japan

-It has long been thought that fish-sourced omega-3 can help not only to prevent depression, but also to alleviate its symptoms.
-This has now been confirmed by a major research project under taken in Japan.
+It has long been thought that fish-sourced omega-3 can not only help to prevent depression, but also alleviate its symptoms.
+This has now been confirmed by a major research project undertaken in Japan.
 This is the first time a study has used standard psychiatrist-diagnosed major depressive disorder as its foundation and targeted a population that traditionally eats a high fish diet.
 As a result, its findings are both conclusive and of global significance.
 Professor Matsuoka, who undertook the research, explains the study’s conclusions, their implications and recommended next steps.

 Grow your network with a series of short meetings with your fellow attendees.
 Introduce yourself to a new contact and find out if you’ve got mutual interests that would make a subsequent, more in-depth meeting worthwhile.